 Guanshan Sunset Introduction

-Guanshan, also known as "Gaoshan Rock," is located in the southwestern part of the Hengchun Peninsula.
-It is composed of uplifted coral reef rock and has an elevation of approximately 152 meters.
-Due to its high terrain, it offers a panoramic view: to the east, one can gaze far at Longluan Lake; to the west, overlook the coastal Hongchaikeng; to the south, survey the beautiful coastline of Baisha Bay; and to the north, admire the Dapingding Plateau.
-The location is truly unique, allowing visitors to take in the surrounding scenery, especially during sunset, which has earned Guanshan the reputation of being one of the eight scenic spots of southern Taiwan.
-Every clear evening at Guanshan, there is bound to be a breathtaking scene.
-The once-bright red sun, now softened, casts warm light from the distant horizon, showering the sea with elongated red rays that flicker against the shimmering waves approaching the shore.
-This scene easily brings a sense of tranquility, and although "the sunset is infinitely beautiful, it only comes near dusk," the fleeting beauty leaves a profound impression.
-The scenery is like a poem, and the poem depicts a picturesque landscape, making it clear that the beauty of the sunset at Guanshan is indeed well-deserved.
-In addition to enjoying the stunning sunset views, visitors can also visit the Fude Temple situated on the mountaintop.
-This temple has a history of over 200 years and is built according to the mountain's terrain.
-Adjacent to it is a pavilion for resting, making it an excellent viewing spot.
-In front of the temple, there is a natural stone cave, famously known as "Wisdom Cave," since the entrance is almost a vertical drop, and there are no recorded instances of anyone daring to explore it, making it unsuitable for prolonged stays.
-If you continue along the winding path west of Fude Temple, you will encounter a grassy area known as "Flying Stone."
-It earned this name because no one knows where the stone originated, and its shape resembles a turtle, a symbol of luck and longevity, making it another natural wonder not to be missed.
+Guanshan, also known as "Gaoshanyan," is located in the southwestern part of the Hengchun Peninsula and is composed of uplifted coral reef rocks, standing at an elevation of approximately 152 meters.
+Due to its elevated position, it offers distant views of Longluantan to the east, overlooks the coastal Hongchaikeng to the west, surveys the beautiful coast of Baisha Bay to the south, and gazes at the Dapingding Plateau to the north.
+The location is indeed advantageous, allowing for a panoramic view of the surrounding beauty, especially during sunset, which has earned Guanshan the reputation of being one of the "Eight Scenic Spots of Southern Taiwan."
+Every clear evening at Guanshan presents a scene that captivates the heart.
+The once brilliantly shining red sun now radiates a warm glow, casting long streaks of red clouds over the distant horizon, shimmering gently against the glimmering waves as they move toward the shore.
+This sight easily calms the heart, and although "the sunset is infinitely beautiful, it is merely the approach of dusk," the brief encounter with such beauty leaves a lasting impression.
+The scenery is poetic, and within the poetry lies a painting, and visiting Guanshan truly confirms the exquisite beauty of the sunset as nothing short of a legend.
+At Guanshan, in addition to enjoying the picturesque sunset views, one can also visit the Fude Temple located on the mountaintop.
+This temple, built according to the mountain's terrain, is said to have a history of over 200 years, and next to it is a pavilion for resting, making it an excellent spot for viewing the scenery.
+In front of the temple, there is a natural stone cave known as the "Wisdom Cave," as the entrance to the cave is nearly vertical, and it is said that no one has ventured to explore inside.
+Therefore, this spot is not suitable for lingering too long.
+If one continues along the narrow path to the west of Fude Temple, they will encounter a moss-covered rock called "Feilai Stone," named so because its origin is unknown to earlier generations.
+Its shape resembles a auspicious turtle, leading to its alternate name, "Fuling Turtle," making it another natural wonder not to be missed.